 The schism between Avengers doesn’t matter at all.
 Whatever the warring factions have been doing in the interim isn’t important enough to show us.
 They wisely reconfigure swiftly with no ill will.
 Even War Machine thinks the Sokovia Accords are dumb now.
 Thanks for wasting all our time with that petty pissing contest, Iron Man v.
 Captain America: Dawn of Vengeance!

 Loki’s death is very underwhelming.
 He neither does anything ingeniously cunning nor wears his glorious horns.
 Shouldn’t his corpse revert to blue?
 He & Heimdall get slain in the most perfunctory ways just because their actors’ contracts are up.
 Their fridging does make Thor’s optimistic resolve even more impressive, not that his grief stakes really needed upping.
 The slaughter of the refugees makes sacrificing Asgard pointless.
 Thor: Ragnarok made me ask “Where’s Sif?,” whereas this makes me ask “Where’s Valkyrie?”
 Occam’s Razor implies she died offscreen.
-(Nakia doesn’t appear either, but it’s easier to imagine she’s on a separate mission to rescue Sharon Carter, Jane Foster, & Betty Ross.)
+(Nakia doesn’t appear either, but it’s easier to imagine she’s on a separate mission to rescue Sharon Carter, Jane Foster, Christine Palmer, & Betty Ross.)

 I really like the idea of Vision & Scarlet Witch as an item, but we don’t get enough of that to really invest in it.
 I’m disappointed that what little we do see has Vision inexplicably in normal Paul Bettany form.
 I prefer it when Wanda (whose vague Eastern European accent has evaporated) is into him specifically because he’s Christmas colored synthezoid.
 Wafer-thin spouse duo Proxima Midnight (they could barely spare Carrie Coon any dialogue) & Corvus Glaive more than hold their own against the two most powerful terrestrial Avengers but retreat once a few of their much less formidable teammates arrive?